namoopsoo/time-parser/README.md

 * [a lot can be said](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) about stacked area chart aesthetics.

 ### Architecture overview
 Here's a super simple overview.
+There are several lambdas at play here, but the general picture looks like this.

 ![image](doc/architecture.png)